 DCP Pre-Qualification Group

-The Pre-Qualification Group (PQG) is for DCP members who are interested in or working towards a career in clinical psychology.
+The BPS Division of Clinical Psychology Pre-Qualification Group is a special interest group for aspiring or trainee members interested in pursuing a professional career in clinical psychology.

 Joining the Pre-Qual Group

-If you are unsure about your membership or whether you are currently a member of the DCP, please contact [email protected]
+If you are unsure about your current membership status, please contact [email protected]

 Get in touch